mgsosna/mattsosna.com/_posts/careers/2020-10-14-DS-transition-2.md

 ```

 #### Arrays
 `pandas` dataframes are actually built on top of `numpy` arrays, so it's helpful to have some knowledge on how to efficiently use `numpy`. `numpy`, or [Numerical Python](https://numpy.org/), is a library with classes built specifically for efficient mathematical operations.
-I'll highlight some main distinctions with Python's built-in `list` class.
 R users will find `numpy` arrays familiar, as they share a lot of coding logic with R's built-in vectors.
+Below, I'll highlight some distinctions from Python's built-in `list` class.

 First we have simple filtering of a vector.
 Python's built-in `list` requires either a list comprehension, or the `filter` function plus a lambda and unpacking (`[*...]`). `numpy`, meanwhile, just requires the array itself.